-Office hours will be held on Tuesdays and Thursdays from 11:00 - 1:00 PM in room 2109N.
+Office hours are on Tuesdays and Thursday 11:00-1:00PM (subject to meetings) in room 2109N.
 If you have any questions about anything covered in class, please feel free to see me after class.
 If you need to communicate with me, the ONLY guaranteed way to reach me is by email.
-You may also contact me via AOL IM.
+You may also contact me via Facebook or AOL IM.